 (b) Limits on Use and Disclosure of Information.
 Business Associate hereby agrees that the PHI shall not be further Used or Disclosed other than as permitted or required by this Agreement, or as Required by Law.

 (c) Stated Purpose for Use and Disclosure.
-Except as otherwise limited in this Agreement, Business Associate may Use and Disclose PHI to perform the functions, activities, obligations and services required to be performed as specified in the Subscription Agreement.
+Except as otherwise limited in this Agreement, Business Associate may Use and Disclose PHI to perform the functions, activities, obligations and services required to be performed as specified in the Underlying Agreement.
 Subject to section 5(b) above, Business Associate is permitted to disclose PHI received from Covered Entity for purposes of Treatment, Payment, and Health Care Operations relating to members.

 (d) Data Aggregation Services.
 Business Associate is permitted to Use or Disclose PHI to provide “data aggregation services,” as that term is defined by 45 C.F.R.
 164.501 relating to the Health Care Operations of Covered Entity and other covered entities.